Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Computational Framework

-The optimal hyperparameter configurations identified for each model and data regime are reported in Table~\ref{tab:optuna_hyperparams_20} and Table~\ref{tab:optuna_hyperparams_100}.
-Initially, optimization was performed using the ELBO on the validation set as the objective.
-However, we observed that this frequently led to highly negative ELBO values and unstable uncertainty estimates.
-Switching the optimization objective to the mean squared error (MSE) on the validation set resulted in significantly improved stability and more reliable uncertainty quantification for the VBNNs.
+The optimal hyperparameters selected via Optuna for the TiO$_2$ low-data regime, TiO$_2$ high-data regime and QM7 trainings are reported in Tables~\ref{tab:optuna_hyperparams_20},~\ref{tab:optuna_hyperparams_100}, and~\ref{tab:optuna_hyperparams_qm7}, respectively.

-The optimal hyperparameters selected via Optuna (Tables~\ref{tab:optuna_hyperparams_100} and~\ref{tab:optuna_hyperparams_20}) reveal several consistent trends and informative differences across both model types and data regimes.
-First, the number of Monte Carlo samples was fixed at 2 across all models and data regimes.
-This reflects a compromise between stability in ELBO estimation and computational efficiency, as using more samples would reduce the variance of gradient estimates but significantly increase training time.
+The number of MC samples during training varies between 1 and 2 depending on the model and regime.
+LRT generally favours a single MC sample, reflecting its lower-variance gradient estimates from the local reparametrization.
+RAD shows more variability in this choice across datasets.

-In terms of the learning rate, we observe that in the low-data regime (20\%), all models favour higher values compared to the high-data regime (100\%).
-This behaviour is consistent with the reduced number of training samples, where a slightly more aggressive learning rate can accelerate convergence without compromising generalization, provided that the variance of updates is adequately controlled.
+Learning rates are consistently low ($10^{-5}$--$10^{-4}$) for the Bayesian models, with slightly higher values in the low-data regime.
+This is consistent with the reduced number of gradient steps available before early stopping triggers, where a more aggressive rate helps convergence without compromising generalisation.
+DE selects substantially higher learning rates ($10^{-3}$--$10^{-2}$), consistent with the simpler, deterministic training objective.

-The prior scale and variational posterior scale ($q_\theta$) values indicate differing levels of regularization across regimes.
-In the high-data regime, the models tend to prefer tighter posteriors (e.g., lower $q_\theta$ scales in LRT and FO), suggesting that the larger training set supports sharper and more confident posterior distributions.
-In contrast, the posterior scale increases in the low-data regime for FO and LRT, reflecting the model's need to retain more uncertainty due to limited training data.
-Interestingly, RAD remains relatively conservative in both regimes, with moderate prior and posterior scales, potentially due to its heavier-tailed variational family.
+The prior scale and variational posterior scale ($q_\theta$) indicate differing regularisation levels.
+In the high-data regime, models tend to prefer tighter posteriors (lower $q_\theta$), reflecting the larger training set supporting more confident posterior distributions.
+In the low-data regime, $q_\theta$ increases for most models, retaining more parameter uncertainty due to limited data.

-The observation scale (i.e., the variance of the likelihood) also varies meaningfully.
-In the low-data regime, the observation noise is generally higher than in the high-data case, suggesting that the models compensate for reduced data availability by attributing more of the residual variance to aleatoric uncertainty.
-The exception is FO in the high-data regime, which shows a surprisingly large observation scale (0.893), which may indicate that the model is not adequately capturing the underlying structure (underfitting) and is over-attributing residual error to data noise rather than to model uncertainty.
+The observation noise scale $\sigma_E$ is generally higher in the low-data regime, suggesting that models attribute more residual error to aleatoric uncertainty when data are scarce.